Understanding Intermittent Fasting Benefits & Risks

 4. Though intermittent fasting does not promote a specific diet, including nutrient-dense foods.
 Recommended sources include whole grains, produce, lean and plant-based protein, and healthy fat sources.

 5. Drink water to make fasting periods easier to get through.
 Sugar-free tea, black coffee, and herbal teas are also viable options.
-Besides, staying hydrated is key for overall health in absence of an IF schedule!
+Besides, staying hydrated is key for overall health in the absence of an IF schedule!

 7. Strategically allot eating and workout times to ensure and optimize pre- and post-workout fuel and recovery.
 Doing so can maximize physical performance and results.